danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 integrated and 3rd party password managers, cookies, and other data.
 When a name collision occurs (e.g., the same printer.local name on two different networks) the client cannot recognize a different host is being encountered.
-While it is possible to extend all of these clients to extend their index to include the server's public key, this seems to lack business justification for the engineering effort to solely improve the user experience (short name, {{short}}) on local networks.
+By creating a unique name, existing client software (browsers, password managers, client libraries) can continue storing origin-specific data for each of unique name.

-A unique name can be created by embedding the hash of the public key into the name itself.
-This achieves uniqueness and is also used by the client to validate the server's public key {{validation}}.
+A unique name is created by embedding the hash of the public key into the name itself.
+This achieves uniqueness and the encoding is also identifyable by the client to assist its validation of the server's public key ({{client}}).
+Details on encoding the domain name are in
-Details on encoding are in {{encoding}}.
+{{encoding}}.

 # Short Host Names {#short}